Nura-21/Moviefy/README.md

   This project made at Android Devolopment at KBTU, Spring 2022.
-  Project: Simple Movie base from TMDB API with minimal features.
+  Project: Simple Movie base from TMDB API with minimal features and MVP structure.
   You can get Popular, Top rated, Upcoming movies, also you can add them to your favorites.
   LIBS: GSON, Retrofit, Glide, Room